zhenglab/LaTeX_GitHubHowTo/README.md

-LaTeX_Git-GitHub-howto
+LaTeX_GitHubHowTo
 ======================

-Howto use Git/GitHub and ssh proxy/tunnel at zhenglab.
+How to use Git/GitHub and ssh proxy/tunnel at zhenglab.